ricardovianasi/ufmg-cms/README.md

 ```

 # UFMG CMS
-This is the UFMG 3.0 Portal CMS
+This is the UFMG 3.0 CMS